ev3lessons/FLL-Tutorials/CoachCorner/_posts/2020-05-17-Virtual-Meeting-Tools.markdown

 tag: CoachCorner
 featured: false
 ---
 Here are popular free video conferencing/meeting tools commonly used by FIRST Teams.
+Several of these tools do have additional features if you pay for the service.
+Note that several also offer free (or discounted) services for non-profits.

 ## <a href="https://zoom.us/">Zoom</a>
 - Easy to use <br>